 As a result of this, you can therefore think of customer value as your customer's internal analytics for interactions with your company.
 How good is the pay-off vs their expectation of it.
 Does it match, exceed or perform below their conceptualised version of the outcome?

 For us as marketers to have a useful, sustainable relationship with consumers, we need to first start by creating things because they're genuinely useful, rather than because they'll deliver a short-term benefit to us.
 This kind of consumer-focused mindset is increasingly rare, with businesses focused more on quarterly reports than long term, multi-year strategic planning.
-However, it's that same mindset that has led to things like Mashable being sold for $50 million and the failure of Snap's Spectacles or the deaths of organisations like Pebble and Blockbuster.
-On the other hand, businesses that focus on customer value and holding a long term view include Amazon, Netflix, Google, Made.com, HelloFresh, and possibly newcomers like Gymshark; Stripe; Starwood Hotels; Singapore Airlines or the Ghost blogging platform.
+However, that same common, short-term mindset that has led to things like Mashable being sold for $50 million, the failure of Snap's Spectacles or the deaths of organisations like Pebble and Blockbuster.
+On the other hand, businesses that focus on customer value and holding a long term view include Amazon; Disney; Microsoft; Made.com; HelloFresh; John Lewis; Dove; Tide; and possibly newcomers like Gymshark; Stripe; Starwood Hotels; Singapore Airlines or the Ghost blogging platform.

 The Value of Added Value

-When they sign up to Netflix, the customer gets everything they're expecting, for a known cost.
-But there are other benefits too.
-Every time Netflix announces an exclusive series, or recommends a new show you enjoy, or you discuss the latest series of The Crown or House of Cards or Chef's Table with your friends, that's extra, serendipitous value you aren't expecting to get.
+When they sign up to Netflix, the customer gets everything they're expecting, for a known price.
+But there are other benefits too - every time Netflix announces an exclusive series, or recommends a new show you enjoy, or you discuss the latest series of The Crown or House of Cards or Chef's Table with your friends, that's extra, serendipitous value you aren't expecting to get.
 It adds value on top of what you thought you were paying for, with unexpected bonuses that you won't want to lose.

 This is why product differentiation, added value, perceived quality, post-purchase user experience, intangible benefits and so on are so important.
 They add weight to the positive brand experience the customer has, adding to the customer value.
 The price paid is only one small part of the equation.